ludavid15/myblog/myapp/src/posts/linear-algebra.md

 ### Orthogonal Projection Matrix

-Consider a set of vectors $ v_1,\ v_2,\ \ldots v_k $ which form an orthonormal basis for the subspace of some range V. The orthogonal projection matrix of the subspace V as well as the orthocomplement of V is formed as:
+Consider a set of vectors $v_1,\ v_2,\ \ldots v_k$ which form an orthonormal basis for the subspace of some range V. The orthogonal projection matrix of the subspace V as well as the orthocomplement of V is formed as:

 $$P_v=Q_kQ_k^H$$